Oxon Run Parkway

 About the Location

-The parkway's borders include United Medical Center and THEARC, a center for arts and education programs in Ward 8.
-The parkway adjoins the Ward 8 neighborhoods of Congress Heights, Shipley Terrace, and Washington Highlands, as well as the Maryland state line.
+Today, the parkway shares borders with United Medical Center and THEARC, a vibrant center for arts and education in Ward 8.
+It connects the neighborhoods of Congress Heights, Shipley Terrace, and Washington Highlands, while also marking DC's boundary with Maryland.

-The Oxon Run stream itself has undergone changes over time.
-Originally a meandering riffle-pool-type sequence stream with a gravel or sand bed, it was altered in the 20th century by flood control projects and significant urbanization of its watershed.
+Oxon Run itself has witnessed significant transformation over time.
+What was once a naturally meandering stream with gentle riffles, pools, and a sandy bed has been altered by flood control projects and increasing urbanization throughout its watershed.

-Efforts are underway to improve and restore the parkway and its stream.
-The DC Department of Energy and Environment is in the research and planning phase of a restoration project to remove concrete channeling in parts of Oxon Run and recreate a meandering streambed similar to that which exists in the National Park Service portion of the stream valley.
+There's hope on the horizon, too.
+The DC Department of Energy and Environment is researching and planning a restoration project that would remove concrete channeling in sections of Oxon Run, recreating a more natural, meandering streambed similar to what exists in the National Park Service portion.

 All Features & Facilities